ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Collaboration_Ideas.md

 EMIC wave induced precipitation [Zhang](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016JA022918)

 What does the phase space density look like here - and do we see a dip.

+## Jan 17th 2013 storm

+BARREL saw a very brief period of potentially relativistic precipitation  - there was a long lasting dip - but still sporatic precipitation events as observed by BARREL.